yangeorget/nucs/ROADMAP.md

 - test vectorize

 # Docs
-- fix README
-- remove install from source
-- improve reference with problems and examples:  NUMBA_CACHE_DIR=.numba/cache PYTHON_PATH=. python -m nucs.examples.golomb.golomb_problem -n 10
+- improve reference with problems and examples
 - improve usage of rst